mojopollo/Web-Development-Standards/README.md

     "jquery": "~1.8.0"
   }
 ```
-Then use the install which will re-download the libraries with the correct version.
+Then use the install sub command which will re-download the libraries with the version specified.
 ```bash
 bower install
 ```